The physics behind lasers: operation and uses

 Semiconductor laser Used in CD/DVD players and signaling technology.

-Solid-state laser Employed in cosmetic medicine and industrial cutting.
+Solid-state laser Used in aesthetic medicine and industrial cutting.

 Femtosecond laser Applied in laser research and micromechanics.